jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

             bin/domain.sh
 5. Review the `install-domain.cli` file in the root of this quickstart directory.
 This script configures and starts multiple servers needed to run this quickstart.

-6. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP_HOME with the path to your server:
+6. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP7_HOME with the path to your server:

-        For Linux: EAP_HOME/bin/jboss-cli.sh --connect --file=install-domain.cli
+        For Linux: EAP7_HOME/bin/jboss-cli.sh --connect --file=install-domain.cli
-        For Windows: EAP_HOME\bin\jboss-cli.bat --connect --file=install-domain.cli
+        For Windows: EAP7_HOME\bin\jboss-cli.bat --connect --file=install-domain.cli
      You should see the following result when you run the script:

         The batch executed successfully